jethromayuk/jethromay.com-2020/content/posts/migrating-my-website-to-hugo.md

 >
 > Hugo is one of the most popular open-source static site generators.
 With its amazing speed and flexibility, Hugo makes building websites fun again.

 In a nutshell this is exactly what I wanted, a framework that is incredibly fast, flexible and most importantly makes working on my website fun again.
-I already knew how fast Go projects were, but after further research followed by watching their speed benchmark <a class="text-blue-700" href="https://www.youtube.com/watch?v=CdiDYZ51a2o&feature=emb_title" target="_blank">video</a>, I was blown away.
+I already knew how fast Go projects were, but after further research followed by watching their speed benchmark [video](https://www.youtube.com/watch?v=CdiDYZ51a2o&feature=emb_title), I was blown away.
 I finally settled on the idea of migrating my existing website to this framework.

 ## Setup:

 I predominantly work on Mac so for the purpose of this tutorial I will not be covering Windows or Linux implementations.
 This tutorial will not cover every aspect of Hugo, but it will go through the various steps I took when setting up my project.

-In order to get started with Hugo, the easiest way is by making use of <a class="text-blue-700" href="https://brew.sh/" target="_blank">Homebrew</a>.
+In order to get started with Hugo, the easiest way is by making use of [Homebrew](https://brew.sh/).

 Once this is installed you can create a new Hugo project by running the following command: